TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/safety_checkers/tifs-safety_checkers.md

 # Introduction

-TIFS Safety Checker (TIFS-SC) provided APIs which are integrated into the safety application to verify the firewall configuration and validate the FWL configuration against golden reference.

-TIFS-SC has two stages these are generation of firewall config and validation of firewall config.
-This example demonstrates how to use TIFS-SC library APIs.
+TIFS Safety Checkers (TIFS-SC) library APIs can be used to get the firewall configuration and validate the same against the golden reference.
+The TIFS-SC has two stages, namely generation of firewall config and validation of firewall config.
+The SafetyCheckersApp_tifs demonstrates the usage of TIFS-SC library APIs.

-In generation of firewall config, Safety application sends firewall IDs to the TIFS safety checkers.
-The TIFS reads the BoardCfg to check if the firewall should be open for that device.
-TIFS safety checker have library APIs which are integrated into the safety application.
-Firewall configuration for the specific modules will be verified by using these library APIs.
-The specific firewalls modules are memory, peripherals & DMA.
-Safety checker returns FWL config to the safety application.
-Safety application validates the firewall configuration and save it as a golden reference in a non-volatile memory.

-In validate FWL config stage, Safety application provides golden reference to the TIFS safety checker and Safety checker will validates at defined intervals.
-TIFS safety checker reads the firewall registers at runtime and validate they are matching with the golden state for modules in safety loop.
-Safety checker will return success or failure after validates against the golden reference.
+To generate the firewall config, the user needs to first update the BoardCfg with the necessary values so that the TIFS will open the firewalls for the Safety host.
+The steps to do so are captured in the 'Important Usage Guidelines' section.

+Once the BoardCfg is updated and the binaries are built, the Safety application needs to call 'tifsReqFwlOpen' to request TIFS to open the firewall register space.
+The application then sends a list of firewall ids that are to be monitored in the Safety Loop.

+The complete list of permitted firewalls for a supported SOC can be found in 'tifs_checkers_fwl_config.h' present in the corresponding 'soc' folder of the TIFS-SC example.
+The user can modify the list based on which firewall ids need to be monitored.
+The safety checker iterates over the number of regions 'numRegions' specified in the tifs_checkers_fwl_config to generate the corresponding firewall config for a given firewall.

+This list is used as input to 'SafetyCheckers_tifsGetFwlCfg' API along with it's size to generate the static firewall configuration.
+The Safety application then validates the generated firewall configuration and saves it as a Golden Reference in non-volatile memory.
+This completes stage 1.

+The tifs_checkers_fwl_config.h can be regenerated using the Python script found under 'safety_checkers/utils/tifs_checkers_create_fwl_config.py'.
+The script uses a CSL file as input and generates the complete list of permitted firewalls for a given SoC.

+In the validate phase, the Safety application provides the Golden Reference to the safety checker using the 'SafetyCheckers_tifsVerifyFwlCfg' API.
+The checker then the validates runtime firewall registers against the Golden Reference at defined intervals in a Safety Loop.
+The API return status indicates if there was a mismatch with the Golden Reference for any of the firewall ids.
+Finally the application must call 'tifsReqFwlClose' to request TIFS to close the firewall register space.

 # Supported Combinations {#EXAMPLES_SAFETY_CHECKERS_TIFS_COMBOS}